jwiaduck/jwiaduck.github.io/README.md

-# My Website
-James Wiaduck
+# James Wiaduck
-jwiaduck@umich.edu
+Student at the University of Michigan studying Computer Science Engineering.
+Interested in Affective ML, Software Engineering, and Security. jwiaduck AT umich DOT edu